ErikSenn/algorithmic_price_discrimination_cummings_et_al_2020/README.md

 # Algorithmic Price Discrimination - Possible Welfare Outcomes of 3rd order price discrimination with noisy measure of buyers valuation.
 ## About
-This small project simulates the welfare implications of 3rd order price discrimination with uncertainty about the buyers product valuation.
+This small project simulates the welfare implications of 3rd order price discrimination with uncertainty about the buyers' product valuations.
 The code implements an easy example of the theoretical results of Cummings et al. (2020) to provide an inuition for their results.
 The example analyzed here is described in Presentation.pdf, Section "Noisy Signal".